 Indicators of a floundering global economy continue to pile up.
-In the U.S., the Bureau of Labor Statistics’ inflation metric reached 8.5%, which is the highest on record since December 1981.
+In the U.S., the Bureau of Labor Statistics’ inflation metric reached 8.5 percent, which is the highest on record since December 1981.
 The BLS metric takes industry surveys into account and thus is susceptible to partisan inaccuracies not reflected in price data.
 An alternative price index was built on the Chainlink crypto blockchain which pulls actual price data from different sectors of the economy.
-This Truflation index places inflation in the 13.3% range.
-You’re likely feeling it in your gas tanks and grocery bills already.
+This Truflation index has recently placed inflation as high as 13.3 percent.
+You’re likely feeling it in your gas tanks and grocery bills now.

-Last month saw the U.S. Treasury yield curve invert, whereby a 2-year Treasury bond for a time delivered a higher return than a 10-year bond.
+March saw the U.S. Treasury yield curve invert, whereby a 2-year Treasury bond for a time delivered a higher return than a 10-year bond.
 Historically, this is a near one-hundred percent predictor of a recession looming within the next two years, with a greater than two-thirds chance it happens within the next year.
-Just this week the U.S. Commerce Department announced that the Gross Domestic Product fell by 1.4% in the first quarter of 2022.
+In April, the U.S. Commerce Department announced that the Gross Domestic Product fell by 1.4% in the first quarter of 2022.
 Two consecutive quarters of losses will officially mark the entrance into a recession.

-Wall Street has placed its bets on a 2023 recession, but April 2022 has ended the worst month of Nasdaq’s performance since the Great Recession of 2008.
+Wall Street has placed its bets on a 2023 recession, but May 2022 has ended as the worst 8-week stretch of the Dow Jones Industrial average since 1923.
 Some investors like former Blackrock executive Edward Dowd have pegged the coming downturn to the third quarter of 2022.
 Dowd’s assertion is that this one will be different than those downturns we’ve experienced in recent history.
 Historically, inflation has landed in assets like stocks and real estate.
 The inflation we are now experiencing is in essential commodities like food and energy, with a deflationary trend in assets like your 401k or home value.

 In the last 2-3 years, governments made crucial economic mistakes that we are feeling the impact of now.
 First, they closed down the global supply chain.
 Then they tried to make up for a lack of production by flushing economies with the money without the associated production.
 In the United States, that amounts to more than $8 trillion dollars worth, and it has only served to increase the competition for a dwindling supply of goods.
 Even the dwindling supply seems contrived.